salsicha/tello-ros2/README.md

-### Setup ROS 2 Foxy
+### Setup ROS 2 jazzy

-- Run the install script to setup the ROS 2 (Foxy Fitzroy) environment.
+- Run the install script to setup the ROS 2 (jazzy Fitzroy) environment.
 - Check the [ROS2 Tutorials](https://index.ros.org/doc/ros2/Tutorials/) page to learn how to setup workspace and create packages.

 ##### Workspace

-- To install dependencies of the packages available in a workspace directory `src` run `rosdep install -i --from-path src --rosdistro foxy -y`
+- To install dependencies of the packages available in a workspace directory `src` run `rosdep install -i --from-path src --rosdistro jazzy -y`
 - To build workspace you can use the command `colcon build`,  some useful arguments for `colcon build`:

   - `--packages-up-to` builds the package you want, plus all its dependencies, but not the whole workspace (saves time)